The textile industry emits 1.7 million tons of CO2 annually, accounting for 10% of global greenhouse gas emissions.

 According to a recent market report, the plant-based leather market is projected to double by 2028, surging from 107 million USD to 216 million USD.
 This growth is attributed to the industry’s escalating demand for bio-based leather, with notable brands such as H&M and Adidas leading the charge.

-The global adoption of plant-based leather mirrors the overarching trend towards sustainable and responsible business practices.
+The global adoption of plant-based leather reflects the broader trend toward sustainable and responsible business practices.
 This shift addresses environmental, ethical, and consumer-driven concerns by offering an eco-friendly alternative to traditional leather.

 Why is plant-based leather an upcoming trend?

-• Environmentally Friendly: Traditional leather production contributes significantly to environmental issues such as deforestation, water pollution, and greenhouse gas emissions.
+- Environmentally Friendly: Traditional leather production contributes significantly to environmental issues, including deforestation, water pollution, and greenhouse gas emissions.
 In contrast, plant-based leather is crafted from sustainable and renewable materials, making it a more environmentally friendly alternative.

-• Versatile: Plant-based leather can be derived from various materials, allowing customization to meet specific needs and applications.
+- Versatile: Plant-based leather can be derived from various materials, enabling customization for specific needs and applications.
 It can replicate the look and feel of traditional leather while offering a range of colors and textures.

-• Durable: Plant-based leather can exhibit durability on par with traditional leather, proving easy to clean and capable of withstanding wear and tear.
+- Durable: Plant-based leather can be as durable as traditional leather, is easy to clean, and withstands wear and tear.
 Furthermore, engineers can design it to be water-resistant.

-• Low-Impact: Certain vegetable leathers resemble animal leather and match its durability while presenting an attractive and surprisingly leather-like feel and appearance.
+- Low-Impact: Certain vegetable leathers resemble animal leather and match its durability, while offering an attractive, surprisingly leather-like feel and appearance.
 This low-impact quality adds to the appeal of plant-based leather as a sustainable and ethical choice.

 How are companies integrating plant-based leather?

-• Belle and Sofa, a Japanese shoe and accessory brand, opted for vegan leather in crafting designer bags and shoes, steering away from traditional leather.
+- Belle and Sofa, a Japanese shoe and accessory brand, opted for vegan leather in crafting its designer bags and shoes, steering clear of traditional leather.

-• Leap: Specializing in creating leather from leftover apples, Leap contributes to developing innovative and eco-friendly alternatives.
+- Leap: Specializing in creating leather from leftover apples, Leap contributes to the development of innovative, eco-friendly alternatives.

-• Toray Industries: Pioneering with Ultrasuede®, currently composed of 30% plant-based raw materials such as sugarcane waste and castor bean oil, Toray is dedicated to researching methods for a 100% plant-derived product.
+- Toray Industries: Pioneering with Ultrasuede®, currently composed of 30% plant-based raw materials such as sugarcane waste and castor bean oil, Toray is dedicated to developing methods to achieve a 100% plant-derived product.

 Recent Collaborations in plant-based leather